 Mr. Aitken thought that the best argument dealt with the notion that the police were viewing the closed-circuit monitoring of prisoners for the entire time they spent in the jail cells.
 There was no privacy – even when using the washroom – and there was little warning to our client, and other detainees, were being video-taped at all times.

 Our firm obtained the cell-block video and reviewed it with Ms. M..
 She was utterly shocked to see herself using the toilet on film.
 At one point, he bare bottom and upper thigh was briefly exposed on camera and the video also revealed that at one point a mail officer brought some toilet paper to where Ms. M. was being held, even while she was currently on the toilet.
 The video was quite offensive and it was quite a humiliating experience for our client.

 Mr. Aitken argued before the judge that this was an evident breach of our client’s protected right to privacy, especially since she was a women.

-Verdict: The judge followed the reasoning in a recent Oshawa case that had been argued by Mr. Nathan Baker, a lawyer at our firm, and Ms. M. was acquitted.
+Verdict: The judge followed the reasoning in a recent Oshawa case that had been argued by Mr. Nathan Baker, a former-lawyer at our firm, and Ms. M. was acquitted.
 His honour found that Ms. M.’s privacy rights had been infringed and excluded the evidence.
 With no admissible evidence, the judge had no other option but to render an acquittal.